asciimike/mikemcdonald.co/content/blog/2019/08/07/why-i-left-google.md

 the organization had calcified, and I was restless to ship (that's what good PMs do, right?).

 But ultimately, I was burnt out.
-I travelled for most of 2018 and early 2019 visiting developers and speaking at conferences (thanks in part to the slow development cycle), and all that time meant a lack of stability in my personal life.
+I traveled for most of 2018 and early 2019 visiting developers and speaking at conferences (thanks in part to the slow development cycle), and all that time meant a lack of stability in my personal life.
 I couldn't keep up a workout schedule (even though there was a Google gym